AnurupGuha/google_ML_crashcourse/google_mlcourse.md

    - Embeddings:
      - one of the things fundamental to recommendation systems is embeddings
+     - embeddings translate large sparse vectors into a lower-dimensional space that preserves semantic relationships
      - there is no separate training needed to learn embeddings
      - the same backpropagation will be used as before
      - embedding layer is just a hidden layer and will can have one unit for every dimension you want in the embedding